gr1ffin/EchoArenaStatsOLD/README.md

 # EchoArenaStats
- Stats finder/logger for Methods.FlattenJSON Arena
+Stats logger for Echo Arena.

+Will save continously, or throughout a specific period (manual reset).